aabbtree77/twinpeekz/README.md

 type uint whose analogue in C++ takes 4 bytes of memory, but in Go it's 8!
 Switching to uint32 simply solved the problem, but to actually locate that I had to use RenderDoc.
 Luckily, I had a working C++ alternative code by Tomas Öhberg, so I could compare the raw data differences in the both cases by loading a simple 3D cube.

-An unused variable warning is actually an error and looks like this:
+An unused variable warning is actually an error:
 ```console
 2021/07/02 11:59:36 Could not find uniform:  metalRoughMap
 ```